 FIELD RESEARCH:

-So, on 13 August 2014, a hundred of us gathered near the Pagoda on the lake isle to hear Rozario’s duet with the dusk.
+On 13 August 2014, a hundred of us gathered near the Pagoda on the lake isle to hear Rosario’s duet with the dusk.
+You can listen and watch her performance here.
+The sound is designed to be listened to with headphones.

 *Stereochron Island was my project as artist in residence in Victoria Park, London, for Chisenhale Gallery (2013-14).